J-Charles7/HackAdemy/Vuln/CSRF/README.md

 Attacker creates forged HTTP requests and tricks a victim into submitting them via image tags, XSS, or numerous other techniques.
 If the user is authenticated, the attack succeeds.
 The only limitation on the success of a **CSRF** attack is the **vicitm's authentication**.
 An other important point in this kind of attack consists in findind and setting properly the malicious hyperlink.

 ## Impact
+The following is a list of potential uses for CSRF:
+* Transfer money from one bank account to another.
+* Use a content management system to add/delete content from a website.
+* Change a user’s password.
+* Data breaches
+* Add items to a user’s shopping basket.
+* Change the delivery address of an orde

 ## Components
 As in common web attacks, the main components in **XSRF** attacks are **client** (web browser) and **server**.
 A description of each component will be based on the example below (taken from [incapsula](https://www.incapsula.com/web-application-security/csrf-cross-site-request-forgery.html))